karl-wenzel/karl-wenzel/README.md

 📫 How to reach me: karl-wenzel@gmx.de

+Currently working on TrickOrBeat Digital, the digital online version of the famous card game!

+Check it out at: [www.trick-or-beat.de](https://www.trick-or-beat.de/)

 <!--
 **karl-wenzel/karl-wenzel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.